-The hilarious, record-breaking Canadian musical (created by George Reinblatt, Frank Cipolla, Melissa Morris and Bond) tells the outrageous story of five college friends spending the weekend in an abandoned cabin in the woods after accidentally unleashing an evil force that turns them all into demons.
+Winner of the 2007 Dora Audience Choice Award for Toronto’s favorite show Evil Dead The Musical, is the hilarious, and outrageous story of five college friends spending the weekend in an abandoned cabin in the woods after accidently unleashing an evil force that turns them all into Candarian demons.

-“Evil Dead - The Musical is the most fun you can have at the theatre.
+“Evil Dead The Musical is the most fun you can have at the theatre.
 It’s a show everyone loves – even if you don’t love musicals,” said Corey Ross, president of Starvox Entertainment.
-“Since being called ‘the next Rocky Horror Show’ by The New York Times, the show is primed to return to Toronto, where all the evil fun started.”
+“Since being called ‘the next Rocky Horror Show’ by The New York Times, the show has been touring around the world, so all can enjoy the evil fun.”

 About Evil Dead - The Musical:

 This musical first glimpsed the light of day in Toronto, where early workshop engagements played to capacity and beyond.
 While local mainstream theatre audiences flocked to the show, diehard fans of the Evil Dead film series made pilgrimages from across North America to witness the birth of a new cult hit.
 The popular workshop production enjoyed two sold-out runs at Toronto’s Tranzac Club in 2003 before heading off to Montreal in 2004 as part of the 22nd Just For Laughs Festival.
 It opened off-Broadway at New World Stages in November 2006 and was produced by Jenkay LLC, Jeffrey Latimer Entertainment, and Just for Laughs Live.
 Evil Dead - The Musical returned to Toronto in 2007 for a record-breaking run of more than 300 performances at the now defunct Diesel Playhouse.
-The production will enjoy a remount at Toronto’s Randolph Theatre beginning October 24, 2013.
-This production is slated for an American tour following the Toronto run.
+The production enjoyed a hugely successful remount at Toronto’s Randolph Theatre in the fall of 2013.
+This production is now on its' latest American tour.